tech-squares/squaresdb/docs/installing.rst

 Installing on Scripts
 ---------------------

 .. warning:: The DB no longer runs on Fedora 20 scripts.mit.edu, which as Feb 2020 is the default.
-It does run under the Fedora 30 pool, and setup instructions are documented below.
+It does run under the Fedora 30 pool with some effort, and setup instructions are documented below.

 Much the same instructions should work.
 There's some tweaks -- the summary is::

   VENV=venv-name
-  virtualenv --system-site-packages $VENV
+  virtualenv $VENV
   . $VENV/bin/activate
+  ln -s /usr/lib64/python3.7/site-packages/xmlsec.cpython-37m-x86_64-linux-gnu.so /usr/lib64/python3.7/site-packages/xmlsec-1.3.3-py3.7.egg-info .
   pip install -e git+https://github.com/tech-squares/squaresdb.git@socialauth#egg=squaresdb[scripts] cd $VENV/src/squaresdb/squaresdb/
   utils/install.py --email whatever --scripts

-.. note:: There's a few reasons to pass ``--system-site-packages``.
-One reason is that AFS is slow, and using the site versions allows using the locally-installed packages.
-Another is that SAML (eg, Touchstone) support eventually requires compiling an extension using ``xmlsec``, and scripts doesn't have the headers installed.
+.. note:: The extension ``xmlsec`` (for SAML support, including Touchstone) requires headers that aren't installed to compile, so we link it into the virtualenv.
+We used to recommend passing ``--system-site-packages``, but the system Django is too old, so that doesn't work.
+(I think we might be able to install a newer one, but ``django-babel`` conflicts with newer Django, so it fails.)
+Sadly, this makes it very slow, because of running everything out of AFS.

 The ``--scripts`` option will make the installer do various scripts-specific
 things: